• Skip to primary navigation

 How to Dry and Use Carrot Greens

-Wondering if you can eat carrot greens?
-Find out exactly how to dry and get recipes for how to eat carrot greens!
-It's easy and nutritious!
+Wondering if you can eat carrot greens (carrot leaves)?
+You can!
+Find out exactly how to dry carrot greens and get recipes for how to eat them fresh!
+Don’t let your carrot tops go to waste!
+Using them is easy and nutritious!

-Our garden went so crazy this year and grew some of the biggest veggies I've ever seen in my life!
-This included carrots and their gorgeous greens!
+Every year, we grow a large vegetable garden, and it always produces some of the biggest veggies I’ve ever seen in my life!
+This includes homegrown carrots and their gorgeous, long greens!

-Since I don't like to waste anything, I immediately starting researching if carrot greens are safe to eat, then started looking for carrot top recipes.
+The first time we ended up with a wheelbarrow full of carrots!
+Since I don’t like to waste anything, I immediately started researching if carrot greens are safe to eat, and then started looking for recipes for carrot leaves (carrot greens).

 How to Dry and Use Carrot Tops